FusionAuth/fusionauth-site/site/_posts/2021-06-09-announcing-fusionauth-1-28.md

 * A reindex API is available.
 This API rebuilds the Elasticsearch index.
 * The Email Send API now allows an email address in the To field instead of requiring FusionAuth user Ids.
 You can now use the FusionAuth templating system to send an email to anybody, not just users stored in FusionAuth.
-* The SAML Identity Provider supports any `NameID` format, including `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`, used by Slack.
+* The SAML identity provider supports any `NameID` format, including `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`, used by Slack.
-* The Google and Facebook Identity Providers can be configured to use either a popup or redirect style login flow.
+* The Google and Facebook identity providers can be configured to use either a popup or redirect style login flow.
 With the redirect style flow, you can use the `idp_hint` parameter to send users directly to Google or Facebook.

 There's a lot more in this release.
 In total, I counted 18 GitHub issues resolved in the 1.28 release.